Enforcing our rules

 We are committed to creating a culture of trust, safety, and respect.

 We don’t allow Tweets that disclose private information such as financial account details, unlisted street addresses, or Social Security or other national identity numbers.
-We also prohibit content featuring intimate images that were taken or distributed without the subject’s consent.
+If publicly available information is being shared to harass or incite harassment, then we will take enforcement action under our abusive behavior policy.

 If you’re in danger